coolbreeze413/qorc-onion-apps/qorc_fpga_pwmctrl/README.rst

 ::

-  qfprog --port /dev/ttyACM0 --m4app GCC_Project/output/bin/qorc_fpga_pwmctrl.bin --appfpga fpga/rtl/AL4S3B_FPGA_Top.bin --mode fpga-m4
+  qfprog --port /dev/ttyACM0 --m4app GCC_Project/output/bin/qorc_fpga_pwmctrl.bin --appfpga fpga/rtl/AL4S3B_FPGA_Top.bin --mode fpga-m4 --reset

 If you are flashing with a USB-UART connected to the EOSS3 UART port, then replace the ttyACMx with appropriate ttyUSBx, for example:

 ::

-  qfprog --port /dev/ttyUSB0 --m4app GCC_Project/output/bin/qorc_fpga_pwmctrl.bin --appfpga fpga/rtl/AL4S3B_FPGA_Top.bin --mode fpga-m4
+  qfprog --port /dev/ttyUSB0 --m4app GCC_Project/output/bin/qorc_fpga_pwmctrl.bin --appfpga fpga/rtl/AL4S3B_FPGA_Top.bin --mode fpga-m4 --reset

 Before running the code in the next section, if you want to use the CLI to test, ensure that